An Exploration of the Equation of State Dependence of Core-Collapse Supernova Explosion Outcomes and Signatures: Gravitational Radiation

 However, one of the most curious aspects of our 3D EOS comparison study is the position and character of the regions of the spectrograms associated with mixed modes.
-As clearly demonstrated in both \citet{2018ApJ...861...10M} and \citet{vartanyan2023}, early on there are avoided crossings due to the repulsion of trapped core g-modes and the f-mode with the same ``quantum numbers."
-However, the avoided crossings are at very different frequencies for the two different equations of state (at $\sim$550 Hz for the DD2 and $\sim$1000 Hz for the SFHo).
-Furthermore, the mixed-mode in the SFHo simulation at its early post-bounce phase ($\le$350 ms) is near where the DD2 model shows an avoided crossing.
-This behavior reflects the different modal structures and convection profiles of the PNS for the different equations of state and may provide an interesting EOS diagnostic.
-Using their 2D simulations, such a diagnostic has been suggested by \citet{eggenberger2021}.
-These authors found that the frequency of the avoided crossing (which they call a ``power gap") is mostly a reflection of the effective mass of the nucleon ($m^*$) and that higher $m^*$s lead to higher avoided frequencies.
-They also note a dependence on the central density in both the f-mode and avoided frequencies, something we also see.
-Important determinants of the gravitational-wave spectrogram are indeed the eigenvalues and eigenfunctions of the excitable modes.
+As \adam{suggested} in both \citet{2018ApJ...861...10M} and \citet{vartanyan2023}, there \newadam{seem to be} avoided crossings, \neweradam{here near $\sim$0.5-0.6 seconds after bounce}, due to the repulsion of a trapped core g-mode and the f-mode with the same ``quantum numbers" (see also \citet{jakobus}).
+However, the \newadam{nearly horizontal ``power gaps" \citep{vsg2018,eggenberger2021,vartanyan2023,andresen2026}} are at very different frequencies for the two different equations of state (at $\sim$550 Hz for the DD2 and $\sim$1000 Hz for the SFHo). \neweradam{By power gap \citep{andresen2026} we mean the nearly horizontal features in Figure \ref{fig:spectrogram} where there is a dearth of power.
+The avoided crossings and the power gaps seem to be related, since the power gap ends where the avoided crossing occurs, but the reason for this is unclear and further work is clearly necessary to explain this behavior.} Furthermore, \newadam{where we see the gap for the DD2 EOS we see a filled horizontal signal for the SFHo EOS.} \neweradam{The reason for this behavior is an open question.
+In part, it likely reflects the different modal structures and convection profiles of the PNS for the different equations of state and may provide an interesting EOS diagnostic.
+However, a comprehensive modal analysis is clearly called for.} \newadam{We note that \citet{eggenberger2021},} using their 2D simulations, found that the frequency of the power gap is mostly a reflection of the effective mass of the nucleon ($m^*$) and that higher $m^*$s lead to higher frequencies.
+They also note a dependence on the central density in both the f-mode \newadam{and power gap}, something we also see.
+We stress that important determinants of the gravitational-wave spectrogram are indeed the eigenvalues and eigenfunctions of the excitable modes.
 However, these are affected not just directly by the nuclear EOS, but indirectly by which spatial regions are convective and, hence, cannot support g-modes.
 Hence, the differences in the behavior of PNS convection we described in \S\ref{hydro} and depict in Figure \ref{fig:conv_flux} suggest caution in the interpretation of these modes as a one-dimensional diagnostic.
-Therefore, while the mixed-modal gravitational-wave features in CCSNe are fascinating potential diagnostics of the nuclear equation of state, one must have a holistic (if more complicated) perspective on their diagnostic possibilities.
-It will be important in the future to more fully explore this intriguing topic in the context of the broad spectrum of core-collapse supernova progenitor stars.
+Therefore, while the mixed-modal gravitational-wave features in CCSNe are fascinating potential diagnostics of the nuclear equation of state, one must have a holistic (if more complicated) perspective on their diagnostic possibilities, that includes the behavior and extent of PNS convection.
+It will be important to more fully explore this intriguing topic in the future, \adam{in particular, \newadam{as noted above,} with a comprehensive modal analysis \citep{afle2023}} in the context of the broad spectrum of core-collapse supernova progenitor stars.